 Healthy Living Tip #3 Keep Hydrated

 An array of research has shown that the majority of the population (of the world!!) are dehydrated, which obviously has a negative impact on their quality of life.
 Drinking enough water (ideally around 2-4 litres a day!) will work wonders for your body, both inside and out.
-It will help you to feel energised, keep your skin hydrated, and prevent you from over eating as well as aiding your metabolism (boosting your body’s fat burning ability).
+It will help you to feel energised, keep your skin hydrated, and prevent you from overeating as well as aiding your metabolism (boosting your body’s fat burning ability).
 There are so many fantastic benefits of consuming enough water.

 If you’re not the biggest fan of drinking unflavoured water, why not add a slice of lemon or perhaps some fresh mint for some extra flavour!
 I’d also recommend using a water filter to remove the chlorine.
 We want chlorine in the water to kill any bad bacteria in the water pipes etc but we really want to remove the chlorine before we drink it because it can have a negative impact on our good bugs in our gut as well.
 Keeping a balanced microbiome helps us with our weight, our immune system and our mood, amongst other health benefits, so keeping chlorine out of your gut is a good thing.
+Use a water filter.

 Healthy Living Tip #4 Limit your Alcohol Intake